 Terex ‘ TC-4485 ‘ 22 (tonnage)

-Carefully considering your options when renting or buying a crane can help you avoid choosing equipment that is ill-suited for the job at hand.
+Carefully considering your options when renting or buying a crane can help you avoid choosing the wrong equipment for your project.

 Incorrect selection can increase costs, affect your schedule and even jeopardize the safety of your staff and the public.

-With decades of specialist expertise of equipment, extensive knowledge of safety procedures, vigorous onsite evaluations and on-going risk assessments, we will be able to provide you with inclusive packages that are designed to meet the exact objectives of your projects in a timely and cost-effective manner.
+With decades of extensive knowledge of equipment, safety procedures, onsite evaluations and risk assessments, we will be able to recommend the right crane to help you meet the exact objectives of your projects in a timely and cost-effective manner.

 Maxim Crane is a coast-to-coast provider of crane rental and lifting services.
-As specialists within our field, we offer innovative solutions to meet your projects needs.
+As knowledgable professionals within our field, we offer innovative solutions to meet your project’s needs.

 Situated in over 60 locations, each branch is able to provide management services, including transportation, risk management, safety and insurance programs that are unparalleled in the industry.